Updated: 9/15/22 | September 15th, 2022

-During the narco heydays, Cartagena was considered the only “safe” spot in Colombia for tourists.
+During its narco heyday, Cartagena was considered the only “safe” spot in Colombia for tourists.
 It was where foreigners vacationed, cruise ships docked, and rich Colombians built their vacation homes.

-Out of all the stops on my Colombian tour, Cartagena was the place I was least excited about.
+But out of all the stops on my Colombian tour, Cartagena was the one I was least excited about.

-As one of the best-preserved and historic cities in Colombia, I knew I would love its narrow colonial streets, ancient walls, grand plazas, and Spanish-style houses with their giant doors and wooden terraces, not to mention the restaurants whose tables spilled into busy plazas.
+As one of the best-preserved and historic cities in the country, I knew I would love its narrow colonial streets, ancient walls, grand plazas, and Spanish-style houses with their giant doors and wooden terraces, not to mention the restaurants whose tables spilled into busy plazas.

 But I was not so eager to be in such a touristy, crowded city for five long days.
-A friend was flying down for a quick vacation and he was not keen to go elsewhere on a long bus.
-I would be stuck in this tiny, tourist town.
+However, a friend was flying down for a quick vacation and he was not keen to go elsewhere on a long bus.
+So I would be stuck in this tourist magnet.

 Cartagena turned out to be everything I thought it would be.

-It had the kind of heat and humidity that melted you in place, it was very expensive, and it was filled with throngs from cruises, tours, bachelor and bachelorette parties, and gringos trying to score drugs (and shady streetside pushers happy to oblige).
+It had the kind of heat and humidity that melted you in place, it was very expensive, and it was filled with throngs from cruises, tours, and bachelor and bachelorette parties, as well as gringos trying to score drugs (and shady streetside pushers happy to oblige).

-Throw in packed streets and too few “tourist” activities and I was ready to get out of there as soon as I had arrived.
+Throw in packed streets and too few interesting activities and I was ready to get out of there as soon as I could.
 (Seriously.
 After a couple of museums, a walking tour, and a visit to a beach or two, you’ve pretty much seen the city.)

 I had grown to really love Cartagena.

-Early in the morning, before the heat of the day drove me inside and the cruise ships let their armies loose, I’d wander the empty streets of the old town, taking copious pictures as the light dangled perfectly between streets.
+Early in the morning, before the heat of the day drove me inside and the cruise ships let their armies loose, I’d wander the empty streets of the Old Town, taking copious pictures as the light dangled perfectly between the streets.
 I got my tea and breakfast at the same shops.
 Waved hello to locals sitting in the parks.
-Busy Cartagena is a quiet little town at 8am.
+Busy Cartagena seems like a quiet town at 8am.

-In Getsemani, the backpacker area, I found colorful homes, squares filled with street vendors, cheap eateries, and heaving bars.
-I’d sit at night with my street food watching bands and street performers, including a duo who flawlessly reenacted “Thriller.”
+In Getsemani, the backpacker area, I found colorful homes, squares filled with vendors, cheap eateries, and heaving bars.
+I’d sit at night with my street food, watching bands and performers, including a duo who flawlessly reenacted “Thriller.”

-My friend and I dove into the city’s fabulous gastronomy scene and gorged on delicious ceviche, empanadas, brick-oven pizza, and traditional Colombian food.
-The food scene here was one of the best in Colombia.
-(It was really impressive for such a small city.
+My friend and I dove into the city’s fabulous gastronomy scene, one of the best in Colombia, and gorged on delicious ceviche, empanadas, brick-oven pizza, and traditional Colombian food.
+(It was all really impressive for such a small city.
 See the bottom of the post for recommendations.)

-In beautiful colors that must be mandated by the government, the vibrantly painted buildings and heavy doors with shapes and designs that could be their own blog gave Cartagena an upbeat feel to it.
+In beautiful colors that must be mandated by the government, the vibrantly painted buildings and heavy doors with shapes and designs that could inspire their own blog gave Cartagena an upbeat feel.

-(It was me, my friend Ryan, and some kids on a boogie board)
+(It was just me, my friend Ryan, and some kids on a boogie board.)

 I had fallen in love with Cartagena because there wasn’t much to do there.
 I couldn’t fill my days with activities.
 All I could was just chill and relax.

-Sure, the crowds couldn’t be ignored since I always had to jostle for space, but as I drank tea, ate well, strolled the picturesque city walls, and made a local friend who took me out with his family and friends, I thought about how there’s always another side to a place.
+Sure, the crowds couldn’t be ignored, since I always had to jostle for space, but as I drank tea, ate well, strolled the picturesque city walls, and made a local friend who took me out with his family and friends, I thought about how there’s always another side to a destination.

-Whenever you visit somewhere, there always seems to be an area that most travelers never go past, as if an invisible barrier keeps them from going just one step farther.
+Whenever you visit somewhere, there always seems to be an area that most travelers never enter, as if an invisible barrier keeps them from going just one step farther.

 But it’s in that extra step that we find the “local,” non-touristy parts of town, away from the crowds.